Alley Cat Equine, LLC

 Riding Instructor, Trainer, Consultant, Owner/Operator of Kindred Spirit Equine Services

 Sharon was introduced to the equine world over 30 years ago when she attended a horsemanship and riding camp in the U.K. She knew immediately that she had found her true passion in horses!
 Sharon began her riding career as a student of dressage and show jumping, then added western riding to her repertoire when she moved to California in 1994.
 Since then, Sharon has served as a working student, summer camp director, therapeutic and traditional riding instructor, horse trainer, and equine and barn manager in a variety of facilities across California and Colorado.
 In her teaching and training, she focuses on building strong foundations for both horse and rider while emphasizing compassion for the horse.
 Sharon has recently launched Kindred Spirit Equine Services, an integrative horse training and riding instruction program, and is excited to be offering lessons at ACE Rehab!
-Because of her strong desire to help horses live healthy and happy lives, she is also working on certifications in equine bodywork, equine ergonomics (saddle evaluation and fitting), and holistic horsemanship.
+Because of her strong desire to help horses live healthy and happy lives, she has recently completed a certification program in English and Western saddle fitting, and is also working on certifications in equine bodywork and holistic horsemanship.